nelsonljs/flaskapp_learning/blogpost.md

-#Purpose-built webapps in the modern workplace
+# Purpose-built webapps in the modern workplace

 Computer applications vary in complexity and are important components in the workplace.
 Applications can range from simple excel macros to publish your documents to full scale image manipulation like Photoshop.

 As technology advanced and the internet began to grow, definitions started to stabilize, **web-based applications** began getting attention of the community and emerged as an alternative to installed applications.
 This was further supported by the HTML5 standard which was famously supported by Steve Jobs and ultimately led to the slow demise of Adobe Flash.

+By using the web interface, complex applications can be run using any browser -> the same app can be run on laptops, tablets and handphones!
+This aligns with the hyper-connected world we are living with.

 Web applications are incredible tools that help modernise work in the workplace.
 As code and automation become more common, it is likely that each department in the modern workplace will have its own *swiss-army webapp toolbox* to facilitate work processes and improve efficiency.